Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 Dr Gaurav Gangwani had 10+ years of experience.
 Build valuable relationships with patients

 I am an Interventional Radiologist.
-My speciality is a unique one where I offer minimally invasive interventions which can treat complex medical conditions without the need for surgery.
+My specialty is a unique one where I offer minimally invasive interventions that can treat complex medical conditions without the need for surgery, including Gangrene treatment without surgery.

 With a rich academic and research experience, I am hoping to add the same services for a variety of interventions in Mumbai now.
-My strength is understanding the patient mindset and being transparent with the counselling explaining everything.
+My strength is understanding the patient’s mindset and being transparent with the counselling, explaining everything.

 So that the patients are empowered with the knowledge to choose or reject treatment decisions wisely.